siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/60-2025-02-26-creating-a-new-jetpack-compose-project-a-step-by-step-guide.md

 Jetpack Compose is Google's modern UI toolkit designed to simplify and accelerate Android UI development.
 Unlike the traditional XML-based layouts, Jetpack Compose uses a declarative programming model that makes UI creation more intuitive and flexible.
 Whether you're a beginner or an experienced Android developer, getting started with Jetpack Compose can significantly enhance your app development workflow.

-In this blog post, we'll walk through the process of creating a new Jetpack Compose project, from setting up the development environment to writing your first Composable function.
+In this article, we'll walk through the process of creating a new Jetpack Compose project, from setting up the development environment to writing your first Composable function.
 By the end, you'll have a basic understanding of how to start building UIs with Jetpack Compose.

 ## Prerequisites